Top 10 Fivetran Alternatives & Competitors in 2026

 2. Fragmented Marketing Data Requiring Manual Normalization

-According to the 2025 Commerce Brand Media Summit Insights study, marketing data is inherently fragmented and unstable.
+Marketing data is widely recognized across the industry as inherently fragmented and unstable.
 API schema changes create challenges.
 Inconsistent currency formats cause problems.
 Time zone mismatches occur frequently.
 Naming convention variations force manual post-load cleaning.
 Fivetran loads raw data as-is.
 It pushes normalization work to the data warehouse layer.

 Common normalization tasks after Fivetran extraction: